adafruit/Adafruit_OV7670/README.md

 The Arduino library and examples make use of an architecture-specific "arch" structure.
 This is kind of gross, but after much deliberation it seemed just slightly less gross than the alternative.
 There's some notes in the .cpp.

+## OV7670 notes

+The library currently provides five resolution settings from full VGA (640x480 pixels, RAM permitting, which it isn't), and powers-of-two divisions of this, down to 1:16 (40x30 pixels).

+An intentional choice was made to ignore the camera's CIF resolution options for the sake of getting things done.
+CIF is an antiquated throwback to analog PAL video and doesn't really get us much, being just slightly larger than the nearest corresponding VGA division.

+IN THEORY the camera can provide nearly any resolution from CIF down to 40x30, with independent scaling on each axis.
+In practice this has proven difficult to implement, as it's not well explained in documentation or example code.
+Maybe this will be revisited in the future if it's needed, at which point CIF (and any other resolution) will happen implicitly.
+But for now, just the VGA powers-of-two.

+At the smallest size (40x30), there are artifacts in the first row and column that I've not been able to eliminate.
+Any software using this setting should try to mask out or otherwise ignore those pixels.

+Additionally, only RGB565 color is currently supported.